ultimatekarate/ultimatekarate/README.md

 ## About

 Math, Rust, and LLM governance.
 My day job is writing CRUD code in Python.
 This is where I play.
+I am still learning Rust.

 ## Projects